formbricks/formbricks/README.md

 DATABASE_URL='postgresql://snoopforms:password@localhost:5432/snoopforms?schema=public'
 ```

-5. Use the code editor of your choice to edit the .env file.
+1. Use the code editor of your choice to edit the .env file.
 You need to change all fields according to your setup.
-The SMTP-credentials are essential for verification emails to work during user signup.

-6. Make sure your PostgreSQL Database Server is running.
+2. Make sure your PostgreSQL Database Server is running.
 Then let prisma set up the database for you:

 ```
 yarn prisma migrate dev